Sinha (footballer)

 Antônio Naelson Matias (born 23 May 1976), known as Sinha or Zinha, is a former professional footballer who played as an attacking midfielder.
-Born in Brazil, he represented the Mexico national team.
-He also played at the 2006 World Cup.
+Born in Brazil, he played for the Mexico national team.

+Sinha spent the most of his career at Deportivo Toluca, where he made over 500 appearances, making him the most capped player in the club's history.

 Club career

 Sinha was born in Itajá, a city located in the northwest of the Brazilian state of Rio Grande do Norte.

 He began his career playing for Rio Grande do Norte's capital city team América FC.

 Sinha arrived in 1998 to Mexico, when he joined CF Monterrey.
 In 1999, he moved to Toluca.
 Sinha is widely known for his dribbling skills, his accurate passing and his intelligence on the pitch as well as his leadership and long distance shot.

 On February 12, 2017, Sinha achieved 600 official caps (including cup matches) with Toluca.
 This coincided with Toluca's 100 year anniversary.

 On April 30, 2017, Sinha was given a brief ceremony at the Estadio Nemesio Diez during the last home regular season game for Toluca.